 - 3.4% for loans first disbursed July 1, 2011 to July 1, 2013.

 The Department of Education web site has more information about interest rates and terms.
-The Project on Student Debt has an information sheet to help you understand the interest rates for federal student loans taken out July 1, 2014 through June 30, 2015.
+The Project on Student Debt has an information sheet to help you understand the interest rates and other terms for federal student loans taken out July 1, 2015 through June 30, 2016.

 In 2005, Congress passed a law that reduced Stafford loan origination fees over time.
 Prior to this law, the fee limits were usually 4%.
 The fee for FFEL Stafford loans was eliminated as of July 1, 2010, but so was the FFEL program.
 For all Direct Subsidized and Unsubsidized Loans for which the disbursement date is on or after July 1, 2010, the origination fee dropped to 1%.